MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/DeleteLPPallet.md

 **ProcessMethod**: DeleteLPPallet

 **Description**:
-This method allows you to generate License Plates within Business Central associated with a Warehouse Receipt.
+This method allows you to Delete a License Plates associated to a Warehouse Receipt.

 The output of this method returns the LP Document No Pallet Generated.